WallarooLabs/blog.wallaroolabs.com/content/post/update-new-python-api.md

 ab.to_sink(wallaroo.TCPSinkConfig(out_host, out_port, encoder))
 ```

-We hope you didn't find the upgrade process too cumbersome, and that the benefits from having a simpler, more pythonic API is going to make using wallaroo even more easy and fun!
+We hope you didn't find the upgrade process too cumbersome, and that the benefits from having a simpler, more pythonic API is going to make using Wallaroo even more easy and fun!